 Sarah Potempa knows a thing or two about curling hair.
-She's the creator of The Beachwaver, and she has styled countless celebrities, like Lea Michele, Hailee Steinfeld, and Margot Robbie for major events.
+She's the creator of The Beachwaver, and she has styled countless celebrities, like Hailee Steinfeld and Margot Robbie for major events.
 She's also been the lead stylist at the Victoria's Secret Fashion Show multiple times.
 (Her Angel wave expertise is legit.)
 So, who better to reveal the tricks for holding a curl?
 Here's how Potempa achieves bouncy curls for the runway, the red carpet, and real life.

 Use a Properly Heated Tool

 First things first: Is it true that thin or naturally straight hair won't hold a curl as well as other hair types?
 Not so, says Potempa.
 "Now, with modern technology, any hair type should be able to hold a curl!"

 Curling irons come in a variety of materials including ceramic, tourmaline, gold, and titanium.
 Ceramic and tourmaline irons are the most popular; they have even heat distribution and control frizz.

 Potempa says, "Look for a quality tool that has components like an adjustable digital temperature and ceramic rods or plates.
 The Beachwaver has custom extra-long heaters that extend the entire length of the barrel to ensure even heat distribution throughout the hair."